PeCeSe/operation-good-boy/README.md

 It started, as most neighborhood crises do, with a dog.

-Good Boy — a golden retriever of suspiciously innocent demeanor — has been terrorizing the area.
+Good Boy — a german shepard of suspiciously innocent demeanor — has been terrorizing the area.
 Lady Fluffington III hasn't slept in three weeks.
 Ace's favorite sun patch has been claimed.
 Noodle's squeaky toy is *gone*.
 This cannot stand.

 Three cats.
 Different grievances.
 Questionable teamwork.
 One mission.